Example: Cleaning up a CSV file

 print "Enter name #{i + 1}: "

-# gets.chomp removes the trailing newline
+# gets.chomp gets rid of the trailing newline

-# strip removes any extra whitespace
+# strip takes care of any extra whitespace

 name = gets.chomp.strip

-# Skip empty inputs
+# Skip any empty inputs

 next if name.empty?